- See: proximal biceps tendonopathy

 - posterior fixation:

-- A biomechanical comparison of two suture anchor configurations for the repair of type II SLAP lesions subjected to a peel-back mechanism of failure.
+- A biomechanical comparison of two anchor configurations for repair of type II SLAP lesions subjected to a peel-back mechanism of failure

 - Iatrogenic Suprascapular Nerve Injury After Repair of Type II SLAP Lesion